- Anchorage School District

 - Provide grade 6-8 teachers with materials and professional learning in the spring of 2019, and ensure they are informed and prepared throughout the implementation.

-- Accurately distribute and inventory ELA materials at the time of implementation and establish process to maintain accuracy throughout the lifecycle of the curriculum.
+- Accurately distribute and inventory ELA materials at the time of implementation and establishedestablish process to maintain accuracy throughout the lifecycle of the curriculum.

 Summary Milestone Schedule